WalletScrutiny/WalletScrutinyCom/_android/com.brilliantts.fuzew.md

 > - Encrypted Private Keys will be stored securely in device’s local sandbox system
 > - Provides multiple wallet backup options, to prevent loss or theft of assets

-{{ page.title }} is the companion app of the hardware wallet {% include walletLink.html wallet='hardware/fuzew' verdict='true' %}
+{{ page.title }} is the companion app of {% include walletLink.html wallet='hardware/fuzew' verdict='true' %}

-## The App
+## The App and Verdict

-We tried the app, however, it is inaccessible without the hardware wallet.

-## Verdict

-We await further review for this app.
+Without the hardware wallet, this app can't serve its intended function.
+As a result, **we do not classify this app as a wallet.**